Strength — and transparency — in numbers

 Best Friends Animal Sanctuary in Kanab

-The Sanctuary is a safe haven for up to 1,600 animals on any given day, offering every animal the utmost in care and the best chance to thrive.
+The Sanctuary is a safe haven for up to 1,600 animals on any given day, offering every animal the utmost care and the best chance to thrive.

 Because of this unique feature of the Sanctuary’s work, save rates can dip below the no-kill threshold of 90%.
 This is largely due to certain animals receiving the special care they need and living out the remainder of their lives and eventually dying with us at the Sanctuary.